Airway Pressure Release Ventilation

 • Spontaneous breathing is encouraged

-• T low should be adjust to start the next breath at 75% peak expiratory flow rate
+• T low should be adjusted to start the next breath at 75% peak expiratory flow rate

 The idea